 Student Life > Fine Arts

-Park Christian School gives students an opportunity to develop public speaking skills and confidence through participation in the Minnesota State High School League Speech Program (MSHSL) and as a member of the National Forensic League (NFL).
+Park Christian School gives students an opportunity to develop public speaking skills and confidence through participation in the Minnesota State High School League Speech Program (MSHSL) and as a member of the National Speech and Debate Association (formerly National Forensic League-NFL).
 These skills enable students to communicate Biblical truths from a Christian worldview.

 The MSHSL offers thirteen competitive categories, ranging from public speaking to dramatic and humorous interpretation.
 Students, grades 7-12, meet with coaches during the week for practice and compete in weekly tournaments beginning at the end of January through April.
-Although a relatively young program, numerous Park students have advanced to the Section and State levels of competition, producing a state champion and state finalists.
-A full description of categories and rules can be obtained from Mrs. Striker, Park Christian Sixth Grade Teacher, or the MSHSL website at www.mshsl.org/speech.
+Numerous Park students have advanced to the Section and State levels of competition, producing a state champion and state finalists.
+A full description of categories and rules can be obtained from the MSHSL website.

-The National Forensic League, founded in 1925, is the nation's largest speech and debate honor society.
+The National Speech and Debate Association, founded in 1925, is the nation's largest speech and debate honor society.
 Presently over 112,000 high school students and 5,000 coaches are active members.
-Alumni include Oprah Winfrey, President Lyndon B. Johnson, and Supreme Court Justice Stephen Breyer.
-The NFL allows Park Christian high school students to participate in two mock Congressional Debate Tournaments, with the opportunity to advance to the NFL national tournament.
-The third NFL activity is the National Qualifier Tournament, which includes events such as United States and International Extemporaneous Speaking, Original Oratory, Dramatic, Duo, and Humorous Interpretation.
-Park Christian has earned charter membership status with the NFL and competed in the national tournament.
+Alumni include President Lyndon B. Johnson and Supreme Court Justice Stephen Breyer.
+The NSDA allows Park Christian high school students to participate in two mock Congressional Debate Tournaments, with the opportunity to advance to the national tournament.
+The third NDSA activity is the National Qualifier Tournament, which includes events such as United States and International Extemporaneous Speaking, Original Oratory, Dramatic, Duo, and Humorous Interpretation.
+Park Christian has earned charter membership status and competed in the national tournament.
 Students, grades 9-12, who advance to the national tournament, collectively take home more than $200,000 in college scholarships each year.
-More information is available through their website at www.NationalForensicLeague.org.
+More information is available through their website at speechanddebate.org.